open-mmlab/mmdetection/docs/en/user_guides/config.md

 ## Config file inheritance

 There are 4 basic component types under `config/_base_`, dataset, model, schedule, default_runtime.
-Many methods could be easily constructed with one of these models like RTMDet, Faster R-CNN, Mask R-CNN, Cascade R-CNN, RPN, SSD.
+Many methods could be easily constructed with one of these models like Faster R-CNN, Mask R-CNN, Cascade R-CNN, RPN, SSD.
 The configs that are composed by components from `_base_` are called the _primitive_.

 For all configs under the same folder, it is recommended to have only **one** _primitive_ config.
 All other configs should inherit from the _primitive_ config.
 In this way, the maximum of inheritance level is 3.

 For easy understanding, we recommend contributors to inherit from existing methods.
-For example, if some modification is made based on Faster R-CNN, users may first inherit the basic Faster R-CNN structure by specifying `_base_ = ../rtmdet/rtmdet_l_8xb32-300e_coco.py`, then modify the necessary fields in the config files.
+For example, if some modification is made based on Faster R-CNN, users may first inherit the basic Faster R-CNN structure by specifying `_base_ = ../faster_rcnn/faster-rcnn_r50_fpn_1x_coco.py`, then modify the necessary fields in the config files.

-If you are building an entirely new method that does not share the structure with any of the existing methods, you may create a folder `RTMDet_xxx` under `configs`,
+If you are building an entirely new method that does not share the structure with any of the existing methods, you may create a folder `xxx_rcnn` under `configs`,

 Please refer to [mmengine config tutorial](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/config.html) for detailed documentation.